Anthony15651/Hearthstone-Card-Tracker/README.md

     {% endblock %}

 <h1>Beautiful Soup</h1>
 <p>After setting up the CRUD Operations, I wanted to use Beautiful Soup to scrape relevant data from the web and display that data to the user.
 Overall, I feel that the code I've written can be definitely be improved upon, but I'm happy with the results considering this is my first experience with BS.
 I had my fair share of challenges learning this, but for the sake of keeping this short, I will only include my top two.
 My first challenge was learning how to scrape the data I need, and then regulating that data so that it all works together.
 Not every card had all fields entered on the website I was scraping, meaning some returning a value of "None", which would lead to errors when trying to render the page.
 I was able to figure out the problem by printing the results into my console, and adding an "if" statement to check for such issues.
 The second challenge was making sure I scraped all the data, and did not include duplicate cards.
 Because the website I used has multiple pages of cards to go through, I decided to create a list of the URLs, and run BS on each page.
-To get over the duplicate cards, I added them to a set() and then would check to see if a card is already in the set before adding it.  </p>
+To get over the duplicate cards, I added them to a set() and then would check to see if a card is already in the set before adding it.
+I also Paginated the results so that the user isn't just given one long list, and added dynamic URLs so that clicking on a card name will bring you to that specific card's page.</p>

+<h4>Views:</h4>

     # Function for Beautiful Soup.
 This extracts data from hearthpwn.com,
     # and then displays that data in a cleaned up format.